-Founded in 1835, SUNY Brockport is a nationally recognized four-year comprehensive public college focused on student success.
+Founded in 1835, SUNY Brockport is a nationally recognized four-year comprehensive public university focused on student success.

 The Office of Campus Recreation strives to provide innovative and inclusive programs, which will enhance the holistic development of our students, faculty/staff, and community through the proactive implementation of the dimensions of wellness.
 Through partnerships, we will foster an environment that enhances their quality of life by creating, emphasizing, and supporting healthy choices.

-We believe in building positive relationships with all College organizations/departments and surrounding communities.
+We believe in building positive relationships with all University organizations/departments and surrounding communities.

-We believe that students and the College community can maximize their experiences by being actively involved and educated in order to engage in healthy lifestyle choices.
+We believe that students and the University community can maximize their experiences by being actively involved and educated in order to engage in healthy lifestyle choices.

 STUDENT LEARNING & DEVELOPMENT

 We believe in providing opportunities that complement the co-curricular learning experience to enhance the students’ intellectual, personal, and professional development.

 We believe in being supportive and committed to a culture of inclusion, where we provide recreational programs and services that are available to our diverse community.
 We strive to share a wide array of ideas, opportunities, and experiences.